daniel-wesh/daniel-wesh/README.md

 ### Glad to see you here! &nbsp;

 I'm a Data Analyst/ Data Engineer Learning at <a href="https://www.datacamp.com/" target="_blank"> Data Camp </a>.
 I'm a passionate learner who's always willing to work with Data and draw insights 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to give a helping hand to those who need it 👨🏻💻.
-I'm currently Data Anlytics, Data Engineering 🕸️ and working on Cloud Technologies 🤓.
+I'm currently working in Data Analytics, Data Engineering 🕸️ and working on Cloud Technologies 🤓.

 Joined Github **3** years ago.